Darxo/Hardened/README.md

 This section can be skipped by any regular user.
 It is only meant as an overview about the extend of new functions and members added by this mod

+- The default amount of `money_item` now defaults to 200 (up from 0), allowing it to be used for example as produce
 - Add new `Clarifications` unified perk description effect type, which can be used to give additional context or clarify freqently asked questions about a perk interaction
 - Add `actor::isHuman()` check
 - Add `ammo::HD_onReload(_reloadedItem)` event which triggers whenever that ammo item is used to reload something